 file to have "changed on disk".
 If Magit did not automatically revert

 the buffer, then you would have to type

 M-x revert-buffer RET RET in

 the visiting buffer before you could continue making changes.

-When this mode is enabled, then buffers that visit tracked files, are automatically reverted after the visited files changed on disk.
+When this mode is enabled, then buffers that visit tracked files are automatically reverted after the visited files change on disk.

-When this mode is enabled, then any file-visiting buffer is automatically reverted after the visited file changed on disk.
+When this mode is enabled, then any file-visiting buffer is automatically reverted after the visited file changes on disk.

 If you like buffers that visit tracked files to be automatically

 reverted, then you might also like any buffer to be reverted, not